Frequently (& Not-So-Frequently) Asked Questions

 How do you come up with ideas for books?

-Truthfully, it is usually late at night when my overactive mind won’t let me sleep or while I am in the shower.
+Truthfully, it’s usually late at night when my overactive mind won’t let me sleep, or while I’m in the shower.
 They just pop in there out of darkness and I have to crawl out of bed, sometimes six or seven times a night, to write them down or they will never leave me alone.
-(And, if by some miracle I can go to sleep without putting them to paper they will leave me forever…so it’s better to listen to the voices.)
-In the shower, I usually finish early, run to my office dripping wet in a towel and try to write a coherent thought while endeavoring not to freeze to death.
+(And if by some miracle I can go to sleep without putting them to paper they will leave me forever, so it’s better to listen to the voices.)
+In the shower, I usually finish early, run to my office dripping wet in a towel, and try to write a coherent thought while endeavoring not to freeze to death.

 When you’re not writing, how do you spend your time?

-I love book research and learning and trying new things. lf I’m not writing, I’m spending time with my beautiful and talented kid.
+I love book research, learning, and trying new things.
+If I’m not writing, I’m spending time with my beautiful and talented kid.
 I love being a mother.
-Or I’m helping m husband on a film project.
-I have a BGS in History/Business with an English Minor, and a Photography degree, so it’s pretty easy to see where my interests are.
+Or I’m helping my husband on a film project.
+I have a BGS in History/Business with an English minor, and a Photography degree, so it’s pretty easy to see where my interests are.
 I love to travel and someday hope to visit every country in the world, photographing it and seeing the historical sites.
-Usually, though, even when I’m not writing physically I’m writing mentally–gathering data and ideas, letting the creative muse wander.
+Usually, though, even when I’m not writing physically, I’m writing mentally, gathering data and ideas, letting the creative muse wander.

 Do you remember the first story you ever wrote?